Hxrlio/CustomCoords/README.md

 Currently awaiting review for the beta build.
 You can clone it off the github though.

 #### Who are you?
 I am Hxrl.
-Minor contributor to [C4's Vein Mining](https://modrinth.com/mod/vein-mining).
-I made Yellow Pack, a basic modpack I drew up for low-end gamers.
+Creator of [Ender Dream](https://modrinth.com/mod/ender-dream).Minor contributor to [C4's Vein Mining](https://modrinth.com/mod/vein-mining).
 That's where my connection to the modding scene ends.
 Essentially, I'm not anyone important.
 Just an autistic guy who will grew up with, learned how to socialise from, and obsessed over this game.
 Please feel free to chat to me @ hxrl on Discord, or wherever else you can find me.